iotappstory/ESP-Library/README.md

 </br>

 ### `callbacks...()`
-You can configure callback functions that can give feedback to the app user about the current state of the application.
+Thanks to [izanette](https://github.com/izanette) you can now configure callback functions that do something or give feedback to the user about the current state of the application.

+#### `onFirstBoot(THandlerFunction)`
+Called on the first boot of this app.
+Will only run once.
+After serial or ota upload.

 #### `onModeButtonNoPress(THandlerFunction)`
 Called when state is changed to idle. (mode button is not pressed)